Fortnum & Mason Exclusive

 The scent consists of a spicy opening with saffron and pink pepper, which are married with a delicious date and honey accord.

-Heart notes celebrate the iconic Ta’if rose, with cypriol and olibanum while the rich, opulent base is constructed around amber, gurjum, patchouli, and musks.
+Heart notes celebrate the iconic Ta’if rose, with cypriol and olibanum while the rich, opulent base is constructed around amber, gurjum, patchouli, a clay accord and musks

 The maker